esphome/esphome-docs/components/weikai.rst

       - 4
       - 8

-As you can see most of the components can interface either through un I²C bus or an SPI bus, they provide either 2 or 4 serial channels, and some provide 8 input/output pins.
+As you can see most of the components can interface either through an I²C bus or a SPI bus, they provide either 2 or 4 serial channels, and some provide 8 input/output pins.

 Each UART channel has two independent 256-byte FIFO hardware buffers to transmit and